 This post may contain affiliate links and we’ll be compensated if you make a purchase.
 This doesn’t affect rankings.

-Activities include bike rides, bird walks, films, fishing, paddle boarding, segway rides and trivia night, speakers, rain garden workshops, teacher and homeschooling workshops, storm water solutions, medicine drops, creek cleanups, a planting party and a photo contest.
+Activities include bike rides, bird walks, films, fishing, stand-up paddle boarding, Segway rides and trivia night, speakers, rain garden workshops, teacher and school workshops, stormwater solutions, medicine drops, creek cleanups, a planting party, a photo contest and more.
 To join in the Forsyth Creek Week fun and for more information, visit forsythcreekweek.squarespace.com.